JoseLuisManzanaresRivera/asthma/content/posts/Methods and data/index.md

 This concept does not include internal transfers—such as moving a patient from one department to another within the same hospital—nor does it include healthy newborns in the same hospital (SINAIS, 2024).

-* **Geographical coverage:**  38 Municipalities and 5 regions within the Coahila State.   *here add single maps for each reagion.*
+* **Geographical coverage:**  38 Municipalities and 5 regions within the Coahila State.

 1. **Border Region**.
 ![](./images/border.jpg)